 In the example above, there are three keyframes, which means two easing curves.
 The number of easing curves is also exactly one less than the number of keyframes.

-If you want to re-use an easing curve on another pair of keyframes (or on another layer), just tap the "..." button to the bottom left of the curve:
+If you want to re-use an easing curve on another pair of keyframes (or on another layer), just tap the ••• overflow menu button next to the curve:

-Here, you can copy the curve, then use the same menu on a different layer or different pair of keyframes to paste the same curve settings.
+Here, you can copy the curve, then scroll to a different pair of keyframes (or even go to another pair of keyframes on another property or layer) and use this same menu to paste identical curve settings.